top of page

 Back in the studio — making space for drawing this summer.

 I think of drawing as a way to think on paper.
-Not an illustration of movement, but a trace of thought — a record of the looking, adjusting, and circling-around that happens when you stay with something for a while.
-A drawing isn’t just a picture of something; it’s a record of the time spent with it.
+It is not merely an illustration of movement but a trace of thought.
+It serves as a record of the looking, adjusting, and circling-around that happens when you stay with something for a while.
+A drawing isn’t just a picture; it’s a record of the time spent with it.
 The speed or slowness of a line holds a trace of the moment it was made — sometimes tentative, sometimes urgent and searching.

 Black and white gestural drawing with arrows, created as a performance score and abstract floor plan of a factory wrapping machine for Ghost in the Machine (Hidden Door 2025).